andreisperid/E-TKT/docs/about.md

 > “An ***anachronism*** (from the Greek ἀνά ana, 'against' and χρόνος khronos, 'time') is a chronological inconsistency in some arrangements, especially a juxtaposition of people, events, objects, language terms and customs from different time periods”.

 The point is: even though the process is digitalized, *the resulting label is totally old school* and there is no easy way of telling if it wasn't made in the traditional way.

-## By combining simple and widely available embossing tapes in a reliable mechanism with modern connectivity, E-TKT rescues a ***would-be future that did not happen (yet)***, and at the same time reduces the dependence on environmentally impacting DRM-enabled disposable cartridges.

 <br>